 In early November '17 I demonstrated at the Vancouver Island Federation of Hospices' "Education Day" in Parksville - it was well received.
 On November 18-19th we had a powerful and peaceful two day, home vigil training in Victoria where my former student, now HFP facilitator Valerie Elliott, joined me/us (for the first time) and oh she was superb!
 A big gift was the 'refined' self care, breathwork and 'first class' yoga facilitation by Leigh Anne Milne Can you believe such good fortune, eh?
 I do, because we're in synch with the power of love.

 2018 built off the past 3 years' successes.
 We presented on Salt Spring Island, BC, Tatamagouche NS, Wakefield QC and Elora ON (where we had 22 participants).
 2019 is filling with trainings in Victoria BC, Brussels ON, Seachelt/Gibsons BC, and Winnipeg, and it is only January!
 Wow, I gotta take a deep breath.
-Please know offering you this training, getting to travel around our good, beautiful country is a big privilege, a joy and honour.
+Please know to offer you this training, travel around our good, beautiful country is a big privilege, a joy, and an honour.

 Why Home Funeral Vigils?
 Why?
 Because In Kory's words, “caring for our own has the possibility to transform our discomfort with death, to experience loving kindness, and to act in a way that is humanistic.”
 I totally agree... and know hands-on participation with death helps us grieve more deeply, love more richly and heal more rapidly from loss.
 Caring for our own/each-other in death enhances our potential to live with less anxiety, be more present/alive in the moment, and strengthens our connection to self, others, the earth and the mysterious Source of Life.
 Come join us inside this transformational human training.
 It's part of a social and cultural revolution that's going on!
 Yeah, it's going on...